V-Cent/TTE/docs/README.md

 # Tales Tech Encyclopedia

-Tales Tech Encyclopedia (TTE), is a project that aims to document useful techniques on the different games of the "Tales of Series".
-Here will be documented useful techniques for both battle and exploration, while also giving an explanation of the battle system of each game.
+Tales Tech Encyclopedia (TTE), is a project that aims to document techniques and mechanics on the games of the "Tales of Series".
+This includes glitches, exploits or any other behavior that can be reproduced.
+The project is still in development (everything is subject to change).

-TTE will also keep track of different glitches and exploits in each game.
-Glitches/techs that are not useful (such as softlocks and freezes) should be kept as Issues in GitHub in case they can be exploited for beneficial effects in the future.
-Glitches/Techs/Mechanics that appear during combat, even if they have negative effects, should be documented in their respective pages.

 Project started 12th of April of 2021.